FarshadAmiri/langgraph-multiagent-assistant/QUICKSTART.md

-# InfoMind Quick Start Guide
+# WasMAS Quick Start Guide

-Get up and running with InfoMind in 5 minutes!
+Get up and running with WasMAS in 5 minutes!

 ## 📦 Installation